shatabdidutta/paypal-financial-analytics-sql/README.md

        erd.png
 Conclusion

 This project demonstrates how Advanced SQL can be applied to solve real-world fintech business problems.
 The analysis combines customer intelligence, financial analytics, lending assessment, and risk analysis techniques to generate actionable insights similar to those used by modern digital payment companies.

+Author

+Shatabdi Dutta